ming8525/ai-code-reviewer/README.md

 5. Customize the `EXCLUDE_FILES` input if you want to ignore certain file patterns from being reviewed.

+6. Customize the `MAX_ALLOWED_LINES` input if you want to make more or fewer lines of code available to the AI.
+It depends on the model you are using.

+7. Customize the `MAX_RETURNED_COMMENTS` input if you want to get more or fewer comments from the AI.
+It depends on the model you are using.

-6. Commit the changes to your repository, and AI Code Reviewer will start working on your future pull requests.
+8. Commit the changes to your repository, and AI Code Reviewer will start working on your future pull requests.

 ## How It Works